ghollisjr/sudoku/README.txt

+NOTE: This is a testing branch for evaluating the performance of cl-generator.  do-neighbors has been modified to use the #'neighbors* generator function.

+On my system the results of a sample puzzle were:

+Macros:
+Evaluation took:
+  0.026 seconds of real time
+  0.026575 seconds of total run time (0.026575 user, 0.000000 system) 103.85% CPU
+  92,082,230 processor cycles
+  1,365,696 bytes consed

+Generators:
+Evaluation took:
+  0.073 seconds of real time
+  0.072494 seconds of total run time (0.065886 user, 0.006608 system) [ Run times consist of 0.012 seconds GC time, and 0.061 seconds non-GC time. ] 98.63% CPU
+  240,677,968 processor cycles
+  80,337,984 bytes consed

+So there are significant performance losses due to using the generator approach.

 I found another project that attempted to port Peter Norvig's Sudoku solver to Common Lisp (https://github.com/dimitri/sudoku), and while the skeleton of the code was good, the solver had a bug wherein this